-Innovation means constantly upgrading your products or service to stand out in the competition.
-While your competitors are watching your every move, innovation keeps you a few steps ahead of them through new products and ideas
+Innovation means constantly upgrading your products or service to stand out from the competition.
+While your competitors watch your every move, innovation keeps you a few steps ahead of them through new products and ideas.

-Previously, you were introduced to Yelly’s Bakeshop that uses vegetables instead of flour to make their nutritious bread.
-This unique selling proposition is what sets them apart from others who follow the same traditional baking techniques.
+Previously, you were introduced to Yelly’s Bakeshop which uses vegetables instead of flour to make its nutritious bread.
+This unique selling proposition sets them apart from others who follow the same traditional baking techniques.

-Whether it’s through improving customer service or offering products not found anywhere else, a bakery business should never stop conceptualizing, implementing, and testing ideas that will make them more memorable for their consumers.
+Whether it’s through improving customer service or offering products not found anywhere else, a bakery business should never stop conceptualizing, implementing, and testing ideas that will make them more memorable for its consumers.

-- Focus on providing good products and topnotch service.
+- Focus on providing good products and top-notch service.
 Only use quality ingredients and keep the taste of your products consistent.
 Put yourself in your customers’ shoes and imagine how you want to be served.
 When all bakeries offer the same products, the only way to have an edge over others is to offer good service.
-Require your employees to wear proper uniform and smile to every customer regardless of social status.
-Leave a good first impression and you’ll earn repeat customers in no time.
+Require your employees to wear proper uniforms and smile at every customer regardless of social status.
+Leave a good first impression, and you’ll earn repeat customers in no time.

 - Be a hands-on bakery business owner.
 Provided that all the aspects of the bakeshop are taken care of, hard work is what will make the business last.
 As Metring Cuevas6 of Cuevas Bakeshop reveals, a bakery business should be run round-the-clock because bread is a delicate product to sell.
 It’s not a business for the lazy so don’t open a bakery business unless you’re ready to commit your time and effort to make it a success.